mahemys/gps-neo-6m/README.md

-# Serial Neo 6m GPS direct
+# Neo 6m GPS Serial Direct

-- Serial_Neo6mGPS_direct.py
+- neo6mgps_serial_direct.py
 - created by mahemys; 2019.08.28
 - !perfect, but works!
 - GNU-GPL; no license; free to use!